WarpDefi/exchange-contracts/README.md

 # WarpDefi Smart Contracts
-This repo contains all of the smart contracts used to run [Pangolin](pangolin.exchange).
+This repo contains all of the smart contracts used to run [WarpDefi](http://warpdefi.com/).

 ## Deployed Contracts
 Factory address: `0xefa94DE7a4656D787667C749f7E1223D71E9FD88`